Toqta: Later reign

 While Tokhta was busy dealing with Nogai, Bayan Khan asked for his help against the rebels in the White Horde.
 Unfortunately, Tokhta was unable to send him any assistance.
 In 1301, Bayan was forced to flee to Tokhta.
 Tokhta then helped him to reassert his authority by attacking Kuruichik, who was backed by Qaidu.
 The forces of the Golden Horde then won the conflict with the Chagatai Khan Duwa and Qaidu's son Chapar.

-After solidifying his control over the Russian Principalities and the Kipchak steppes, Tokhta demanded that the Ilkhan Ghazan give back the regions of Azerbaijan and the Arran.
+After solidifying his control over the Russian principalities and the Kipchak steppes, Tokhta demanded that the Ilkhan Ghazan give back the regions of Azerbaijan and the Arran.
 Ghazan refused his request and replied, "That land was conquered by our ancestors' Indian steel swords!"
 Tokhta then decided to restore the former alliance with the Mamluks of Egypt and sent them his envoys.
 During the reign of Oljeitu, the respective armies of the Golden Horde and the Ilkhanate engaged in small border conflicts, but this was not to last long.

 In 1304, messengers from the Chagatai Khanate and the Yuan dynasty arrived in Sarai.
 They introduced their masters' plan and idea of peace.
-Tokhta accepted the nominal supremacy of the Yuan Emperor Temür Öljeytü (Chengzong), the grandson of Kublai Khan; at the same time Muhammad Khudabanda Öljeitü ruled Ilkhanid Persia, just ceding the lands of Arran to Toqta and Duwa retained nominal sovereignty in the Chagatai Khanate.
+Tokhta accepted the nominal supremacy of the Yuan Emperor Temür Öljeytü (Chengzong), the grandson of Kublai Khan; at the same time Öljeitü ruled Ilkhanid Persia, just ceding the lands of Arran to Toqta and Duwa retained nominal sovereignty in the Chagatai Khanate.
 The postal system and trade routes were also restored.
 The Golden Horde sent two tumens (20,000) to buttress the Yuan frontier.